 Cultivating Self- Compassion: Many of us are very hard on ourselves.
 We blame ourselves or feel badly even for things that are out of our control.
-Society expects a lot from women - often more than is humanly possible - and we often do the same of ourselves.
+Society expects a lot from us - often more than is humanly possible - and we often do the same to ourselves.
 Being self-compassionate means remembering that you are a good person in a difficult situation and that you are doing the best you can.
 It means speaking to yourself the way you would to someone you care about and giving yourself the same kindness and care you offer to others.

 Practicing Self-Care: As a way of being kind to yourself, you may want to take time to do the things you enjoy or that make you feel better when things are challenging.
-Examples might include caring for your body by getting enough sleep, exercise, water and healthy food; making time to be alone or with people you love; expressing yourself creatively through art, music, crafts or writing; activities like gardening, hiking, or reading; spending time in places you enjoy, such as in nature or your favorite cafe; and spiritual practices such as meditation, prayer, or yoga.
+Examples might include caring for your body by getting enough rest, sleep, exercise, water and food; making time to be alone or with people you love; expressing yourself creatively; activities like gardening, hiking, or reading; spending time in places you enjoy; and spiritual practices such as meditation and prayer.

 Remembering Our Reasons: If the choice was difficult, you probably had strong reasons to make it.
 Keeping those reasons in mind can help us to remember the goodness in our choice when we look back on it in the future.
-You may want to write your reasons down so that you can look at them later, repeat an affirmation to yourself such as "I made the best choice I could", or ask someone close to remind you when needed.
+You may want to write your reasons down so that you can look at them later, repeat something to yourself such as "I made the best choice I could", or ask someone close to remind you when needed.
 You may also want to refocus energy on the areas of your life that you prioritized by not continuing the pregnancy, such as family, work, school, health or finances.